The superconformal index of $\mathcal{N}=4$ $USp(2N_c)$ and $SO(N_c)$ SYM as a matrix integral: Symplectic gauge group

 i.e. we have two possible sets of saddle point holonomies, consistently with the fact that the center of $USp(2N_c)$ is $\mathbb{Z}_2$.
 Expanding around the saddle point, the effective action becomes

 Making the change of variables $- i \sigma_j\equiv v_j \tau $, the SCI becomes

-where the last contribution corresponds to the three-sphere partition function of a 3d $USp(2N_c)$ pure CS theory at level $-\eta(N_c+1)$.\footnote{Where, as usual, the CS contribution to the partition function has an extra factor of 2 for the $USp(2N_c)$ case, due to the normalization of the generators \cite{Willett:2011gp}.} We also defined
+where the last contribution corresponds to the three-sphere partition function of a 3d $USp(2N_c)$ pure CS theory at level $-\eta(N_c+1)$.\footnote{Where, as usual, the CS contribution to the partition function for the $USp(2N_c)$ case has an extra factor of 2 w.r.t.~$SU(N_c)$ due to the normalization of the generators \cite{Willett:2011gp}.} We also defined

-We can evaluate $Z^{USp(2N_c)_{-\eta(N_c+1)}}_{S^3}$ exactly; see formula \eqref{eq:USpZeval}.
+We can evaluate $Z^{USp(2N_c)_{-\eta(N_c+1)}}_{S^3}$ exactly; see formula \eqref{eq:USpZeval2}.
 Adding the latter to \eqref{finusp} we obtain

 that cancels an analogous contribution in \eqref{finusp0}.
 All in all we we are left with